Kgaurav113/porter-web-clone/README.md

 [Project Deploy Link]()
-## Thanks and we are welcome you for your queries and suggestions.
+## Thanks and we welcome you for your queries and suggestions.